 What’s the difference between creating five 1 – 2 minute films, and a 5 – 6 minute one?

-The obvious answer is that we need to adapt the length, but there’s more to it than that.
+The obvious answer is that we need to adapt the length, but there’s more to it than that when it comes to creating a short form documentary.
 As creatives, our job is to solve puzzles, and this project was no different, as the most important thing for us is to meet the right expectation.
 That’s why when clients contact us and have questions such as “How long should our film be?”
 “How much will it cost?”and “How many weeks does it take to produce?”, we tend to respond by asking “What do you want to say in your film?”, “Where do you want to show it?” and “What do you want your viewers to come away with?“.